Tad Robinson

 Tad Robinson (born June 24, 1956) is an American singer, harmonica player, and songwriter.

-Robinson was born and raised in New York City.
-He graduated the New Lincoln School and attended Indiana University's school of music and graduating in 1980.
+Robinson was born in New York City and grew up there.
+He graduated from the New Lincoln School in Manhattan, New York and attended Indiana University's school of music in Bloomington and graduating in 1980.
 He played regionally with a group called the Hesitation Blues Band, then moved to Chicago, where he became the vocalist for Dave Specter & the Bluebirds, singing on their 1994 album Blueplicity for Delmark Records.
-In 1994, he released his first album under his own name on the same label; seven more have followed, five on the Severn imprint.
+In 1994, he released his first album under his own name on the same label; seven more have been release, five of those on the Severn imprint.

-Robinson has performed at notable festivals in several countries, including the United States, Austria, Belgium, France, Germany, the Netherlands, and Switzerland.
+Robinson has performed at notable festivals in several countries including the US, Austria, Belgium, France, Germany, the Netherlands, and Switzerland.
 He has been a Hohner harmonica endorsee since 1985.